encode/uvicorn/README.md

-In order to build properly scalable WebSocket services you'll typically want some way of sending messages across a group of client connections, each of which may be connected to different server instances...
+In order to build properly scalable WebSocket services you'll typically want some way of sending messages across a group of client connections, each of which may be connected to a different server instance...

 ---